 - Applications must be submitted by exchange alumni or alumni associations of USG exchange alumni.
 No other organizations are eligible to apply.
 Exchange alumni can partner with not-for-profit or non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.

 Inclusion of cost share is not a requirement of this opportunity.

 Grant Program Area:

-Proposals must address the themes listed in the program description.
-Proposals that do not address the theme as outlined in the program description will be deemed ineligible.
+Proposals must address a thematic area from the program objectives outlined in section A. Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
 All project activities must take place outside of the United States and its territories.

 Other Eligibility Requirements

-If the grant will be processed with an individual, that individual is not required to have a DUNS number or be registered in SAM.gov.
-However, should the grant be processed with an organization that is a partner in the project, that organization must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
+If the grant will be processed with an individual, that individual is not required to have a UEI (Unique Entity ID) number or be registered in SAM.gov.
+However, should the grant be processed with an organization that is a partner in the project, that organization must have a UEI, as well as a valid registration on www.SAM.gov.
 Individuals are not required to have a UEI or be registered in SAM.gov.
 Organizations must have a commitment to equal opportunity employment practices and to non-discrimination practices with regard to beneficiaries, without regard to race, religion, ethnicity, gender, sexual orientation, or political affiliation.